hoganlab-fish/emumadz/source/index.rst

 .. _Visit our lab website here.: https://biomedicalsciences.unimelb.edu.au/sbs-research-groups/anatomy-and-physiology-research/stem-cell-and-developmental-biology/hogan-laboratory-vascular-developmental-genetics-and-cell-biology

 .. _ben.hogan@petermac.org: mailto:ben.hogan@petermac.org

+We thank Richard Lupat and Jason Li from the Bioinformatics Core (RRID: SCR_025901) at Peter MacCallum Cancer Centre for their contributions to the pipeline.

 Contains the documentation for our custom zebrafish whole genome sequencing pipeline.